StewEsho/stewesho.github.io/_projects/prepenol.md

 frameworks:
     - Corona SDK
 ---
-Shoot-em' up game for Android mobile devices.
+Shoot-em' up game for Android devices.
 Developed completely from scratch in Corona SDK, and is <a href="https://play.google.com/store/apps/details?id=com.stewesho.Prepenol">available on the Google Play Store</a>.

-Player uses on-screen controls to guide their spaceship, collecting powerups and shooting an endless guantlet of different enemies.
+Player uses on-screen controls to guide their spaceship through the level, collecting powerups and shooting an endless guantlet of different enemies.